YellowBrainz/etherway/README.md

 Note: every account will be initialized with 5000 Ether (5000 * 10000000000000000000 Wei) at the outset.

-If you change `genesis.json` file, you will need to rebuild your Docker image.
+If you change `genesis.json` file, you will need to stop + remove all dockers, delete all datavolumes and rebuild your Docker image.

+Also when updating the network-id in the `genesis.json` file, also visit the `Dockerfile` and `Makefile`.

 # Disclaimer

 This is a development toolkit to quickly build Ethereum network in Docker.
 This is not meant to be a bases for the production project.
-All RPC interfaces are exposed.
+All RPC interfaces are exposed!

 ## Contact